 CISC vs RISC

 In the early days of the computer industry, high level programming languages were not available and most of the work was done in assembly language.
 Therefore CPU designers tried to make instructions that would do as much work as possible.
 The general thinking at that time was that hardware design was easier than compiler design, so large parts of the complexity of the software went into the hardware (and/or microcode).
 This design philosophy was named Complex Instruction Set Computer (CISC).
+Obviously, at that time many commercial applications were wanting compared to the technology today.
+As we described earlier as an example the usage on tow trucks at Tempe Tow Truck has greatly increased in recent years.
+This is much to the delight of the end user who has a much easier task to control his machinery.
+This also takes much of the physical exertion away that existed in past days.

 With the advent of higher level languages, a new design strategy started to gain more and more popularity: instructions which "do less" may still provide high performances if this simplicity can be utilized to make instructions execute very quickly.
 The focus on "reduced instructions" led to the resulting machine being called a Reduced Instruction Set Computer (RISC).